-The Lord’s Supper is one of the most important practices in the Presbyterian and Roman Catholic traditions.
-Yet these two historic branches of the Christian faith believe differently about the bread and the cup.
+The Lord’s Supper is one of the most essential practices in the Presbyterian and Roman Catholic traditions.
+Yet these two historical branches of the Christian faith believe differently about the bread and the cup.
 Many people wonder if Presbyterians can take communion in a Catholic church.

 Presbyterians can’t receive the Eucharist in a Roman Catholic Mass.
-Catholicism teaches that Presbyterians aren’t part of the true church (1 Cor.
-10:17) and to partake in the bread and cup would be to invite judgment upon themselves, even death (1 Cor.
+Catholicism teaches Presbyterians aren’t part of the true church (1 Cor.
+10:17), and to partake in the bread and cup would invite judgment upon themselves, even death (1 Cor.
 11:29).
-Exceptions to this rule are extremely rare.
+Exceptions to this rule are infrequent.

 What’s the difference between Presbyterian and Catholic communion?
 What are the rare exceptions by which a non-Catholic Protestant, like a Presbyterian, can receive it?
 Keep reading to learn more.

 Also, see Presbyterian vs Roman Catholic: What’s the Difference? to learn more.

 To understand why the Catholic church prohibits Presbyterians from receiving communion, it’s essential to understand how the traditions view the bread and cup differently.
 The comparison chart below is a starting point to help people understand the similarities and differences.

 |Name||Mostly referred to as The Lord’s Supper or communion, a small number of Protestants use the term Eucharist.||Often referred to as The Eucharist,” from the Greek word meaning “to thank,” it’s also referred to as Holy Communion and the Lord’s Supper.|

 |Nature||Mostly referred to as The Lord’s Supper or communion, a few Protestants use the term Eucharist.||Participants are encouraged to confess their sins to God before consuming the elements.|